OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-29.md

 ## 2 Chronicles 29:32

-The number of the burnt offerings which the assembly brought was seventy bulls, a hundred rams, and two hundred lambs;
+The assembly brought seventy bulls, a hundred rams, and two hundred lambs as burnt offerings;
 all these were for a burnt offering to the Lord.

 ## 2 Chronicles 29:33